 After auditioning for about two-thirds of the teams in the major leagues last month and considering offers from four clubs, Keith Foulke comes out of retirement, signing a $700,000, one-year contract with the A's.
 The 35 year-old reliever, best known for throwing the last pitch in the 2004 World Championship for the victorious Red Sox, retired prior to the 2007 season after signing a deal with the indians.

 Two days after the story breaks on SI.com, Alex Rodriguez admits to and then apologizes for his use of performance-enhancing drugs when he played shortstop for the Rangers from 2001 to 2003.
-In an exclusive interview conducted on ESPN, the Yankees superstar acknowledges using performance-enhancing drugs hoping to fulfill the expectations after signing a record 10-year, $252 million contract with Texas.
+In an exclusive interview conducted on ESPN, the Yankees superstar acknowledges using PEDs, hoping to fulfill the expectations after signing a record 10-year, $252 million contract with Texas.

 Greg Gagne is selected to be the twenty-second member of the Twins Hall of Fame.
 During his ten-year tenure with the team, which included the World Championship seasons of 1987 and 1991, the light-hitting shortstop was best known for his defensive prowess, but he will also be remembered for hitting two inside-the-park home runs in the same game in 1986.

-Nelson Cruz and the AL champion Rangers come to terms on a $16 million, two-year deal to keep ALCS MVP in Texas.
+Nelson Cruz and the AL champion Rangers come to terms on a $16 million, two-year deal to keep the ALCS MVP in Texas.
 The agreement avoids an arbitration hearing that had been scheduled to take place next week.